PostHog/posthog/README.md

 ## What's cool about this?

-PostHog is the only <strong>product-focused</strong> open source analytics library, with an event and user-driven architecture.
+PostHog is the only **product-focused** open source analytics library, with an event and user-driven architecture.
 That means tracking identifiable (where applicable) user behavior, and creating user profiles.
-We are an open source alternative to Mixpanel, Amplitude or Heap, designed to be more developer friendly.
+We are an open source alternative to products such as Mixpanel, Amplitude, or Heap, designed to be more developer-friendly.

-There are a couple of session-based open source libraries that are nice alternatives to Google Analytics.
+There are a few session-based open source libraries that are nice alternatives to Google Analytics.
 That's not what we are focused on.

 <br /><br />